wordofwarning/wordofwarning.org/current/2015-spring/h&d/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Hunt & Darton Cafe" # the name of the artist or company
-show: "copy copy copy" # the name of the show
+show: # the name of the show
 artist_size: 2
 show_size: 3
 header_image: "header_huntdarton.jpg"